jbohnslav/jbohnslav.github.io/content/posts/muon-kimi2-translation.md

 In short, Muon is almost an optimizer tailor-made for µP.
 Unlike using µP + AdamW, which introduces many variance-based assumptions, Muon naturally controls the **spectral norm** (because NS mathematically clips the max singular values, and the max singular value *is* the spectral norm by definition).
 This makes it perfectly suited for the spectral norm control required by high-order µP[^17]!

-Looking at Keller's improvement history on Muon, besides infrastructure optimizations by masters like Mr. You, the main evolution was the introduction of µP ideas by the "god-tier" Jeremy Bernstein (Jeremy is an author of both µP and the Muon blog, so he's a double-threat).
+Looking at Keller's improvement history on Muon, besides infrastructure optimizations by masters like Mr. You, the main evolution was the introduction of µP ideas by Jeremy Bernstein (Jeremy is an author of both µP and the Muon blog, so he's double god-tier).

 After introducing ideas similar to µP, the Embedding, LM Head, and Hidden Matrices all got their own control logic[^19].
 Although it seems outrageous, it's reasonable when you consider the need to adapt to µP (in fact, adapting AdamW for µP also requires learning rate adjustments for different modules).